 Five years ago.

-Krysta and her college roommate Sydney stepped out of the airport shuttle in front of Julie Ravner's modest Northshore home.
-As they left the safe confines of the van air conditioning, the humid Midwest summer air settled on them like a blanket.
-Anticipating the heat, Sydney wore a black tube top and shorts, her red hair shimmering in the bright sun.
+Krysta and her roommate Sydney stepped out of the airport shuttle in front of Julie Ravner's modest Northshore home.
+As they stepped out of the air-conditioned van, the humid Midwest summer enveloped them like a blanket.
+Anticipating the heat, Sydney wore a black tube top and shorts, her red hair shimmering in the sun.
 Krysta, still wearing her baggy, long-sleeve sweater, adjusted her glasses and fanned her face with a New Yorker magazine.
 Neither of the two had seen nor heard from their former classmate since she'd dropped out following their sophomore year and moved to Northshore.
 They were surprised when, a year later, Julie offered to fly them both out to visit for a long weekend.

-Julie emerged from the front door and ran over to embrace both girls, who were shocked to see their notoriously penny-pinching friend clad in name-brand jeans with shiny new sunglasses sitting atop her salon-styled blonde hair.
+Julie emerged from the front door and ran over to embrace both of them, who were shocked to see their notoriously penny-pinching friend clad in name-brand jeans with shiny new sunglasses sitting atop her dyed blonde hair.

 "Welcome to Northshore!
-I'm so happy to see you two!"
+It’s so great to see you two!"

 "Same to you, Jules," Sydney said.
-"Now, I'm just going to jump right to this: how on Earth did you get the money to afford to fly both of us out here?"
+"Now, I'm just going to jump right to this: how on Earth did you afford to fly both of us out here?"

-"It's been an... interesting year for me, and, for various reasons, I can't tell you much about it.
-What I can say, is things have gone well for me the past couple months and I've decided to share my good fortune by inviting my old friends for a few days of summer fun and festivity."
+"Well, it's been an interesting year for me.
+For various reasons, I can't tell you much about it.
+What I can say is, things have gone well for me the past couple months and I've decided to share my good fortune by inviting my friends over for a few days of summer fun and festivity."

 "But how did you end up in Northshore in the first place?"
 Krysta asked.